codefresh-io/docs.codefresh.io/_docs/learn-by-example/nodejs/lets-chat.md

 {% endraw %}
 {% endhighlight %}

-> Note that you should change `codefreshdemo` in the clone step with your own Github account if your fork the repository.
-Also in the build step you should change `codefreshdemo/demochat` with your own Dockerhub account or image name that is compliant to your registry.
+> Note that you should change `codefreshdemo` in the clone step with your own Github account if you fork the repository.
+Also in both build steps you should change `codefreshdemo/demochat` with your own image name that is compliant to your Dockerhub account or other connected registry.

 This pipeline has 4 [stages]({{site.baseurl}}/docs/codefresh-yaml/stages/) and performs the following: